Stop and Experience A Moment Of Wonder

 The forecast for Friday above five thousand feet called for more than a foot of snow, high winds, and temperatures well below freezing.
-So dire was the prediction that the National Weather Service had issued a Winter Storm Warning for much of the southern Cascades in Washington, and around Mount Hood in Oregon.
+So dire were the models that the National Weather Service had issued a Winter Storm Warning for much of the southern Cascades in Washington, and around Mount Hood in Oregon.
 “Why exactly […]

 I write to tell you that I am always surrounded by animals.
 The woods are thick enough with pine and oak trees that I can barely see my neighbors’ houses, so sometimes I like to imagine that I have no human neighbors, and the only creatures sharing the woods with my family are nonhuman.
 The […]